 So go ahead and add you salary or wages (you can simply add your average pay if you are casual, even defaulting to weekly if that’s what you know/have going by your latest payslip).
 Don’t forget to add any other investment income or your partner’s income if completing a joint/household budget.

 Completing your Budget: Section B – General Expenses

-Here’s the thing I like about this particular spreadsheet – Like you quite often I don’t have a clue exactly what a particular item or bill is costing me (cue gasping breath – whhhattt I hear you say).
+Here’s the thing I like about this particular spreadsheet – Like you, I quite often don’t have a clue exactly what a particular item or bill is costing me (cue gasping breath – whhhattt I hear you say).
 E.g. you may have signed up for a subscription?
 Or you live in a unit that pays Strata Fees?
-All you know is that it is deducted weekly, month or quarterly.
-As long as you have identified that it is a regular expense you can go to your banking statements (now days you can scroll through the pages on your phone) and simply input that into the spreadsheet.
+All you know is that it is deducted weekly, monthly or quarterly.
+As long as you have identified that it is a regular expense you can go to your banking statements (nowadays you can scroll through the pages on your phone) and simply input that into the spreadsheet.

 Now here’s the kicker if you know you pay $86.68 per month for your gym membership and a couple of PT (Personal Training) sessions, then you simply go to the relevant section and enter the dollar amount in and change the “Frequency” drop down box to monthly.
 The spreadsheet will automatically calculate how much you spend yearly as per below: